 PRINCIPAL

-Ana trained and practised as an architect prior to completing a master degree MSc Light and Lighting at The Bartlett School of Architecture, UCL, London in 2005.
+Ana trained and practiced as an architect prior to completing a master degree MSc Light and Lighting at The Bartlett School of Architecture, UCL, London in 2005.
 Working initially with two leading UK lighting consultancies as well as her own project portfolio, she founded an independent practice in 2011.

 Ana has worked on lighting designs for all manner of high profile architectural projects, including residential, commercial, retail, hotels, spas, exterior and landscape, and all over the world, including the Middle East, Thailand, India, Russia, USA, Europe and the UK.